learn-co-curriculum/dsc-introduction-to-numpy/README.md

 So why would you want to use a NumPy array instead of a list?
 Because compared to a list, NumPy makes it very easy to perform array operations, like adding, multiplying, and otherwise operating on each element of the collection.
 Let's look at some examples.

 First, let's take a look at a simple example.
 We have a list of integers, and we want to add 3 to each element in the list.
-How do we do this?
-With *NumPy*, we can just use the name of the list variable and the operation we want to perform (adding 3).
+One might try the following:

 ```python